-The portable sanitation industry is subject to a variety of standards concerning the number and placement of units, hand washing stations, and related equipment.
-The standards are free for Members.
+The PSAI has published two standards concerning the number and placement of portable units, hand washing stations, and requirements for related equipment.
+The standards are free for members.
 Click the links below to login and access the standards.
 For nonmembers, the standards are available for purchase through PSAI by clicking here.

 This standard applies to sanitary waste disposal systems for all places of employment where such systems are not connected to a sanitary sewer, septic tank, or on site sewage disposal treatment facility.
 Its purpose is to assure that employees who don’t have access to indoor sewered toilets are provided with healthful and adequate alternatives.

 ANSI/PSAI Z4.4 Sanitation – In Fields and Temporary Labor Camps – Minimum Requirements

 This standard prescribes minimum environmental health requirements for camps (whether temporary or permanent) for temporary labor and for field sanitation.
 The purpose is to protect the health of these workers and, indirectly, the health of the public who may consume agricultural produce from these fields.